-For serious burns, after appropriate first aid care and wound assessment, your treatment may involve medications, wound dressings, therapy and surgery.
-The goals of treatment are to control pain, remove dead tissue, prevent infection, reduce scarring, regain function and address emotional needs.
+For serious burns, after appropriate first aid and wound assessment, your treatment may involve medications, wound dressings, therapy and surgery.
+The goals of treatment are to control pain, remove dead tissue, prevent infection, reduce scarring risk and regain function.

 - Water-based treatments.
 Your care team may use techniques such as ultrasound mist therapy to clean and stimulate the wound tissue.